 Testimonials or other enticements to welcome live streaming and Fox 9 viewers back to church

-The Council will revisit the topic of RTM and it’s progress at the September meeting
+The Council will revisit the topic of RTM and it’s progress at the September meeting.

 Parish Life Calendar: Mike Dumond, will be sending out the calendar by email soon.
 Council members are to take an active role in attending parish life events and actively inviting the community to attend.